Ayushi160/AI-code-assistant/README.md

 # AI-code-assistant

-This repository contains the codebase for the **bolt-new-clone** project.
+This repository contains the codebase for the **AI code assistant** project.
 The code is written using **Next.js** and utilizes standard open-source libraries.

 ## Table of Contents